dmarx/the-rest-of-the-fucking-owl/README.md

 ### Trigger an LLM in your CI/CD to auto-complete your work

-1. Write file(s) with incomplete content, using ext `.llm_prompt`
+1. Write files with incomplete content.
+Save them with the extension `.llm_prompt`.
-2. Conclude commit message with "4LLM"
+2. Conclude the commit message with the trigger word: "4LLM"
-3. LLM completes your work and pushes it to a PR for review!
+3. Your LLM of choice completes your work and pushes it to a PR for review!

 # Setup